SOMM is an independent board that reviews professional certifications in the wine trade.

 Seeking Excellence in Sommelier Certification

 We are looking to develop and create educational protocols for the wine industry.
 Sommeliers have turned from a minor restaurant career a decade ago to a billion-dollar education industry today.
-One of the difficult elements of the wine trade is that the highest credentials don’t require a college degree.
+Unfortunately, one of the problematic elements of the wine trade is that the highest credentials don’t require a college degree.
 Furthermore, these sommelier certifications do not conform to educational standards outlined at the local, state, and federal levels.

 The lack of official oversight creates problems for graduates looking for employment.
-Our goal is to align wine education with all pertinent laws to protect students.
-We also seek to give sommelier schools a way to ensure their graduates have a pipeline to good careers.
-SOMM gives an overview of all major sommelier courses, and certifications with a detailed review of each’s pros and cons.
+We aim to align wine education with all pertinent laws to protect students.
+We also seek to give sommelier schools a way to ensure their graduates have a pipeline to promising careers.
+SOMM provides an overview of all significant sommelier courses and certifications with a detailed review of each’s pros and cons.